5-HT4 receptor: Ligands

 Several drugs that act as 5-HT_{4} selective agonists have recently been introduced into use in both scientific research and clinical medicine.
-Some drugs that act as 5-HT_{4} agonists are also active as 5-HT_{3} antagonists, such as mosapride, metoclopramide, renzapride, and zacopride, and so these compounds cannot be considered highly selective.
+Some drugs that act as 5-HT_{4} agonists are also active as 5-HT_{3} antagonists, such as metoclopramide, mosapride, renzapride, and zacopride, and so these compounds cannot be considered highly selective.
 Research in this area is ongoing.
-Amongst these agonists prucalopride has >150-fold higher affinity for 5-HT4 receptors than for other receptors.
+Amongst these agonists prucalopride has >150-fold higher affinity for 5-HT_{4} receptors than for other receptors.